envoyproxy/envoy-mobile/docs/root/development/performance/cpu_battery_impact.rst

 For analysis, the `Energy Diagnostics tool from Xcode Instruments <https://developer.apple.com/library/archive/documentation/Performance/Conceptual/EnergyGuide-iOS/MonitorEnergyWithInstruments.html>`_ was used.

-The analysis utilized two apps:

-- **Control** - An app that makes a request every ``200ms`` to an endpoint without Envoy compiled in the app
-- **Envoy** - App that makes the same request at the same interval, but routed through an instance of Envoy

 Requests were made using ``URLSession``, with the session's cache set to ``nil`` (disabling caching).
 Envoy listened to the data sent over ``URLSession``, proxying it through.